NCAR/VAPOR/docs/_sources/usage.rst.txt

 Appearance Tab
 ______________
-The appearance tab controls the color and opacity of the variable being used by your renderer.
-This is done through the Transfer Function.
+The appearance tab controls the color, opacity, and any renderer-specific parameters of your renderer.
+Color and opacity are controlled by the Transfer Function.
+Renderer-specific parameters will be grouped togheter within the Appearance Tab.
+See the :ref:`Renderers <renderers>` section for more info on renderer-specific parameters.

 The Transfer Function consists of a `Probability Density Function (PDF) <https://en.wikipedia.org/wiki/Probability_density_function>`_ of your currently selected variable.
 Underneath the PDF is a color bar that shows the colors that get applied to the values located directly above it.